 OK, well, we've covered a lot here and I think and in some ways, we've probably only scratched the surface of what’s available.
 You can go into the technology behind each brand to the nth degree but I think that is too much for most people.

 When I look at what’s available on the market today, it is amazing.
 There are so many makes and models to choose from it can be head spinning.
+You can check out our top recommendations for the best men's hiking rain jackets here, and our top recommendations for the best women's hiking rain jackets here.
+You will find plenty of excellent options there to meet all your hiking needs!

 It’s up to you to decide what is best for you but for an average hiker I recommend going with a rain shell jacket adding your other layers underneath.